Leaves in the Stream…

 I believe that we move as participants in the flow of Life, rather than the focus — proverbial leaves in a stream.
 Floating downstream, the leaf is not the point.
 Nothing the stream does is for or about the leaf.
 Flowing over stones, between the roots of trees, plunging over waterfalls, these would all happen just the same if the leaf werent there.
 Life is like that.
 By accepting that this flow is neither for us, nor about us, we can let go of the guilt and responsibility of “doing it right“.
 By simply taking an objective viewpoint and moving in harmony, we are free to enjoy each moment for its own wonder.

 However, if we perceive that everything happens with us in mind, life can be overwhelming.
 We begin to ask, Why me?
 Am I supposed to learn something from this?
 Should I have done something differently?
 Then guilt climbs in, and regret, and depression.
-While I believe that God exists, and is involved in our lives, I dont think that all of reality is customized for each individual.
+While I believe that God exists, and the He is involved in our lives, I dont think that He customizes all of reality for each individual.
 In most cases, something simply happened and you were there when it did.
 Most of the time, things arent about us.
 They’re just part of the flow.

 Understanding this has freed me from the guilt and regret that I used to experience.
 It leaves me free to float, accepting what is, and to respond in whatever way seems best.
 I’m grateful for that.